Knee Ligament Injury Treatment & Recovery

 - Stage 3: develop power, landing mechanics, and sport-specific control.

-- Stage 4: return to running, cutting, and contact, when relevant, with testing-based progressions.
+- Stage 4: return to running, cutting, and contact when relevant, using testing-based progressions.

-Recovery varies based on the ligament involved, injury grade, sport demands, and whether other structures are injured.
-As a guide:
+Recovery time varies based on the ligament involved, injury grade, sport demands, and whether other structures are injured.

 - Grade I: often a few weeks with the right loading plan.

-- Grade II: commonly 4 to 8 weeks, sometimes longer in pivoting sports.
+- Grade II: commonly 4 to 8 weeks, sometimes longer for pivoting sports.

 - Grade III: often several months, particularly if the knee remains unstable or surgery is required.